b-zuj/portfolio_page-vue/README.md

 1. create a page where I can present myself and my projects
 2. learn Vue.js framework

+## Deployment

+The page is temporarly deploed on Netlify - [bzuj-portfolio.netlify.app](https://bzuj-portfolio.netlify.app/)

+Once the project reaches satisfactory stage of development it will be moved to custom domain - zujewska.com.

 ## Tech/framework used
 <b>Built with</b>
 - [Vue.js](https://vuejs.org/)